kuyan-judith/CWParser/README.md

 set_parser_commands( list\[str\] ):
 	Sets a list of strings that identify commands for the parser by default.
 By default, this is \["CW_PARSER"\], meaning that all file contents between "#CW_PARSER:skip" and "#CW_PARSER:/skip" will be ignored.

+set_load_order( list\[Mod\] ):
+	Changes the assumed load order.
+By default, mods are assumed to be loaded in the order the objects were created.
+	The list given as input should be in REVERSE load order.

 to_yesno( bool ):
 	converts a boolean to a string "yes" or "no"